pinsleepe/titanickaggle/README.md

 ## Installing dependencies

-In a virtual environment with Kedro installed run:
+In a virtual environment with Python 3.7, run:

 ```
+pip install kedro
+kedro info
 kedro install
 ```

 ## Running Kedro

-You can run your Kedro project with:
+You can run your Kedro project and create all data files with:

 ```
 kedro run